rundeck/rundeck/docs/en/manpages/man5/aclpolicy-v10.md

 The method for determining whether a user has access to perform such an action happens essentially in this way:

-1. Look for policies matching the username or rolename for the user
+1. Look for policies matching the username or group for the user
 2. Look for a context matching the environment of the given resource
     * either a specific project by name
     * or the application level